 Just download and install the Arduino IoT Cloud Remote app from Google Play Store or App Store, then log in to your Arduino Cloud account and select the dashboard.

-You can always control the appliances manually with push buttons. and if the ESP32 is not connected with the Wi-Fi, still you can control the appliances with push buttons.
+You can always control the appliances manually with switches or an IR remote. and if the ESP32 is not connected to the Wi-Fi, still you can control the appliances with switches or an IR remote.

-First, you have to get the HEX codes of the remote buttons, then update the HEX code in the code.
+For IR remote control, first, you have to get the HEX codes of the remote buttons, then update the HEX code in the main source code.
 That’s it.
-Now you can control the appliances with the IR remote.
+Now you can control the appliances with that IR remote.

-I hope you like this Smart house IoT projects idea with the Arduino Cloud ESP32.
+I hope you like this Smart House IoT project idea with the Arduino Cloud ESP32.

 Click Here for more such ESP32 projects.